eProsima/Integration-Service-docs/docs/libraries.rst

 	}

 The subscriber returned must implement :ref:`issubscriber`.
-Subscribers must be able to receive data from the origin protocol.
+Subscribers must be able to receive data from the input protocol.

 * create_writer: